libo-huang/Awesome-Causal-Reinforcement-Learning/README.md

   year={2023}
 }
 ```
-Any new related works are welcome via [pull requests](#clap-contribute-chinese-version).
+Any new related works are welcome to be added via [pull requests](#clap-contribute-chinese-version).

 ## :pushpin: Outline
 [:closed_book: Paper](#closed_book-paper)